-The Colorado River District’s Board of Directors received an update from its outgoing General Manager, Eric Kuhn, on key issues affecting Colorado River Basin water users.
+The Colorado River District’s Board of Directors received an update in January 2018 from its outgoing General Manager, Eric Kuhn, on key issues affecting Colorado River Basin water users.

 Kuhn covered a variety of issues including Drought Contingency Planning (DCP) efforts in the Upper and Lower Colorado River Basins and concerns regarding lower-than-average snowpack in the Upper Basin.